rdiez/Tools/CheckIfAnyFilesModifiedRecently/README.txt

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 1.02) --license  prints license information --since-minutes=xx   at least one file must have changed in the last xx minutes
+ --version  displays the tool's version number (currently 1.03) --license  prints license information --since-minutes=xx   at least one file must have changed in the last xx minutes

 Usage example:
   ./CheckIfAnyFilesModifiedRecently.sh --since-minutes=$(( 7 * 24 * 60 )) -- "MyBackupDir"

-See FileChangesCrossCheck.sh for an example on to run this script for several directories.
+See SanityCheckRotatingBackup.sh for an example on how to run this script for several directories.
+That example code also shows how to check that the number of files and subdirectories inside some directories is within the given limits.

 Exit status: 0 means success, any other value means failure.